TylerBWright/OhMycology_back_end/README.md

 Expect to see OhMycology.net go live this Fall!

-Many thanks goes out to all of the staff, instructors, and mentors of Claim Academy who helped me realize this corner of the internet.
+Many thanks goes out to all of the staff, instructors, peers, and mentors of Claim Academy who helped me realize this corner of the internet.

 <em>Tyler Wright, 2021</em>